snare/calculon/README.md

 Calculon supports two modes of operation - 'integrated' and 'decoupled'.
 When run in integrated mode (the default), the display and an embedded REPL are displayed in a single terminal session.
 The embedded REPL is a standard Python console provided by the `code` module.
 Decoupled mode allows you to run the display and REPL in different terminal sessions.
 The advantage of this mode is that you can also use `bpython` (or possibly other REPLs with some hacking) as the REPL to talk to the `calculon` display.

-Note: Since decoupling front and back ends, only the decoupled mode works.
-Integrated mode is coming, so stick with the old version if you want to use that mode.

 Dependencies
 ------------

-There are no dependencies to use `calculon` in integrated mode with the display and embedded REPL in one terminal.

-Decoupled mode, with the display and REPL running in individual terminal sessions, requires the `Pyro4` module.
+Calculon requires the `Pyro4`, `blessings` and `rl` modules.
+They will be automatically installed by the `setup.py` script.

-To use `bpython` as the REPL will obviously require that `bpython` is installed.
+To use `bpython` as the REPL you will obviously have to have `bpython` installed.

 Installation
 ------------